cardosoguisilva/osticket-prereqs/README.md

 ![image](https://github.com/cardosoguisilva/osticket-prereqs/assets/157248613/95dccdcf-c4be-47f9-aec2-267e28a66071)

 <h4>Step 2</h4>
-<p>Log into your virtual machine with remote desktop, install and enable IIS within VM.
+<p>Log into your virtual machine with remote desktop, install and enable IIS.
 In order to do that, please select all the highlighted squares and press "okay" to install.
 To make sure you installed correctly open a web browser and go to 127.0.0.1, it should open up IIS.
 </p>
 <br />